 5. Chase 5/24 Rule

 Now I’d like to discuss certain rules credit card companies individually have if you want to collect cards from them.
 The first one is Chase.
 Chase Ultimate Rewards is one of the best airline travel rewards systems out there by far.
 Their sign-up bonuses are great, and they have amazing credit cards.
-The downside, however, is that there are certain cards that if you’ve opened up 5 credit cards (from any bank) in the last 24 months, you will not be able to open these cards.
+The downside, however, is you can’t apply for cards with them if you’ve opened up 5 credit cards (from any bank) in the last 24 months.

-So for Chase cards, you need a little strategy of when to open these, where you prioritize these cards first.
+So for Chase cards, you need a little strategy of when to open these.

 6. Citi Rules for American Airlines Advantage Cards